- COVIDCert NI – Privacy Information

 - Do I need to give my consent?

-While you will voluntarily choose to use the CCS service and/or the associated App, we do not process your data on the basis of consent in relation to data protection legislation (see section 5).
+While you will voluntarily choose to use the CCS service and/or the associated App, we do not process your data based on consent in relation to data protection legislation (see section 5).

 - Where do you get my personal data from?